 It was in West Cumbria this horror story played out.
 Sandwiched between the Irish Sea to the west and the Lake District to the east, West Cumbria is a tight-knit and quaint rural region.
 It was the kind of place with few strangers.

-It was the last weekend of May in 2010 and Derrick was in the pub, as was his way, for a couple of pints and a couple of jokes before he headed off home.
+It was the last weekend of May in 2010 and Derrick was in the pub, as was his way, for a pint and joke or two before he headed off home.
 ‘Birdy’ was unusually drunk both that Friday and Saturday, however.
 One onlooker recalled that Derrick was “bouncing off the walls” and “that wasn’t Derrick”.

 The next week on the 1st of June a low-level feud between Derrick and a few other taxi drivers, which many dismissed as banter, flared up when someone crossed a line in something they said to Birdy.
 A witness said Bird “shook his colleagues by the hands to say his goodbyes and said there’s going to be a rampage in this town tomorrow.
 They just laughed and didn’t take him seriously.”

 In the early hours of the next day, Bird drove to his twin-brother, David Bird’s, house, let himself in through the unlocked back door, crept upstairs and shot him 11 times with his rifle.
-Yet, someone recalled Derrick and David had enjoyed a day at a scramble track “laughing their heads off like you’d expect warm brothers to do” just the week previous.
+Yet, someone recalled that just the week before Derrick and David had enjoyed a day at a scramble track “laughing their heads off like you’d expect warm brothers to do.”

 By sunrise, he was seen washing his Citroen Picasso outside his house.